 Growing A Small Business – How to Survive Amongst Sharks

-Starting a small business can be seen as ‘swimming amongst sharks.’
-It is a situation of stepping into an unknown territory where you are no longer atop the food chain.
+Growing a small business can be seen as ‘swimming amongst sharks.’
+It is a situation of stepping into an unknown territory where you are not atop the food chain.
 The competition from these so-called ‘sharks’ instills fear & intimidation in the entrepreneur or small business owner.

 When you find out that there are more than a hundred other people who have the same idea and may have even started before you, you might be tempted to give up.
 You are not alone because every business is going to have competition at some point in time.